linux-system-roles/logging/roles/rsyslog/README.md

 - `rsyslog__viaq` : When 'True' rsyslog role will deploy the viaq configuration set.
 In this case, rsyslog works as a collector of OpenShift logs, normalizes them, then sends to the ElasticSearch.
 Default to 'False'.
 - `rsyslog__example` : When 'True' rsyslog role will deploy the example configuration set.
 Default to 'False'.

+- `rsyslog__capabilities` : List of capabilities to configure.  [ 'network', 'remote-files', 'tls', 'viaq', 'viaq-k8s' ] are predefined.

 - `rsyslog__system_log_dir`: System log directory.
 Default to '/var/log'.
 - `rsyslog__config_dir`: Directory to store configuration files.
 Default to '/etc/rsyslog.d'.
 - `rsyslog__viaq_config_dir`: Directory to store viaq configuration files.
 Default to '/etc/rsyslog.d/viaq'.